Links on Android Authority may earn us a commission. Learn more.

 This Amazon Prime Video TV show centers on a woman in New York City in the late 1950s who decides to become a stand-up comedian after her husband leaves her.
 The show won an Emmy Award in 2018 for Best Comedy Series and its star, Rachel Brosnahan, also won that year for Best Actress in a Comedy series.
 The show also won, or was nominated for, many other major awards over the past couple of years.

 Even though it’s labeled as a comedy, The Marvelous Mrs. Maisel has a lot of drama as well, as you might expect from its creator Amy Sherman-Palladino who also created Gilmore Girls.
 It’s also a great look back in time in the late 1950s, where women were just beginning to make themselves known in the workforce for more than just being teachers or secretaries.
-It’s so successful it’s an ongoing show, so keep an eye out for a new seasons down the road.
+It’s so successful it’s an ongoing show, and a new season is due in February 2022.

 Tom Clancy’s Jack Ryan

 Amazon Prime Video made a huge splash in 2018 with the launch of Tom Clancy’s Jack Ryan.
 This original series stars John Krasinski as Jack Ryan, who has been portrayed in several movies by other actors based on the techno-thriller novels by the late Tom Clancy.
 The first episode of the eight-episode first season sees Ryan as a young CIA analyst.
 He thinks he’s only going to be working at a desk, but his work has him leave his office and go out in the field to try and stop an Islamic terrorist.
-Season two delivered eight more episodes, and Amazon renewed for a third season, expected to be out before mid-2021, so you have some time to catch up.
+Season two delivered eight more episodes, and Amazon renewed for a third season, expected to be out in 2022, so you have some time to catch up.
+A fourth season is due as well.